 Hikers can take pictures of special places and natural settings full of life and vegetation.

-After approximately 5 hours of walking along rocky trails and in some somewhat muddy section, you will be arriving at the first camp ( Vista Hermosa Cabin ) where they can rest and have a cup of coffee or chocolate before going to bed.
+After approximately 5 hours of hiking through rocky trails and some muddy sections, you will arrive at the first campsite, Vista Hermosa Cabin, where you can rest and have a cup of coffee or chocolate before going to bed.

 As a recommendation before going to rest, be attentive to the guide’s instructions, he almost always informs travelers of the next day’s itinerary

-Day 2 – In search of the Lost City, Wiwa Cabin, Paso Lorenzo Cabin
+Day 2 – In search of the Lost City Tayrona, Wiwa Cabin, Paso Lorenzo Cabin

 On this day they must hydrate and eat very well, since they need extra energy for this long walk, during the journey the hikers will climb uncovered paths full of jungle and vegetation.